Argentine luthier turns beat-up skateboards into electric guitars

-BUENOS AIRES (Reuters) - Working a pedal-powered carpentry machine, Argentine luthier Ezequiel Galasso is giving beat-up skateboards a new lease on life, recycling them into electric guitars coveted by the likes of American rock band Pearl Jam.
+BUENOS AIRES, Oct 22 (Reuters) - Working a pedal-powered carpentry machine, Argentine luthier Ezequiel Galasso is giving beat-up skateboards a new lease on life, recycling them into electric guitars coveted by the likes of American rock band Pearl Jam.

 In one corner of his workshop in Almagro, Buenos Aires’ up-and-coming tango district, skateboard decks stripped of their black grip tape and wheels are piled high.